Snapshot Analytics

 Navajo Horsehair Pottery

-The Navajo Indian tribe is relatively new to the Southwest compared to other Pueblo cultures.
+The Navajo tribe is relatively new to the Southwest compared to other Pueblo cultures.
 The Navajo Nation is descended from peoples originally from the plains of modern-day Canada.
 These hunters and gatherers settled in the Southwest about 150 years before the Spanish.

-The Distinctive Style of Diné/Navajo Indian Pottery
+The Distinctive Style of Diné Navajo Pottery Designs

-For having learned pottery art from neighboring Pueblos, Navajo Indian artists have developed a very distinctive pottery style.
+For having learned pottery art from neighboring Pueblos, Navajo artists have developed a very distinctive pottery style.

-Artists of the Navajo Indian tribe have all but neglected the monochromatic designs so popular in Acoma and Laguna Pueblo pottery.
-Instead, Navajo Indian pottery employs a varied palette that includes vivid greens and blues that “pop” against natural terra cotta-colored clay.
+Artists of the Navajo tribe have all but neglected the monochromatic designs so popular in Acoma and Laguna Pueblo pottery.
+Instead, Navajo pottery employs a varied palette that includes vivid greens and blues that “pop” against natural terra cotta-colored clay.

-Figures and symbols commonly depicted on pottery from the Navajo Indian tribe are the kokopelli and Yei, supernatural beings, some of whom are associated with forces of nature.
+Figures and symbols commonly depicted on pottery from the Navajo tribe are the kokopelli and Yei, supernatural beings, some of whom are associated with forces of nature.

-Renowned Artists of the Navajo Indian Tribe
+Renowned Artists of the Navajo Tribe

 As one of the largest Native American nations, the art of the Navajos largely defines the Southwestern style.
 You can accent your home décor with a Southwestern flare with Native American pottery from Palms Trading Company.